WE rode the V-Strom 1000 XT just a few months ago, but now Suzuki has unveiled two updated V-Strom models, the V-Strom 1050 XT and the V-Strom 1050.

 A comprehensive catalogue of genuine Suzuki accessories will be available for both models, including heated grips, side stand extender, aluminium and plastic luggage kits plus two tank bags, sump guards and engine bars, fog lamps, mirror extenders and decal kits.

-The new V-Strom 1050XT and V-Strom 1050 are due to arrive in authorised Suzuki dealerships in the spring, with pricing to be announced.
+The new V-Strom 1050XT and V-Strom 1050 are due to arrive in authorised Suzuki dealerships in the spring of 2020, with pricing to be announced.

 See more here.